killermann/facilitator-cards/content/cards/magnet-statements.md

 ---

 Set up the space for easy movement.
-Prime the group with a topic or concept, and ask for one participant to make a related statement they believe, (e.g., "I think more clearly when I am alone.”).
-Other participants respond by moving closer or farther based on their agreement or disagreement with the speaker.
+Prime the group with a topic or concept, and ask for one participant to make a related statement they believe (e.g., "I think more clearly when I am alone.”).
+Other participants respond by moving closer or farther away based on their agreement or disagreement with the speaker.
 Once everyone has moved, ask for another statement, then repeat.